obonhamcarter/inJuneWeb/content/resources/hugoTutorial.md

 ### Add a Menu System: Add the following to `config.toml`

 Note, you can add as many menu items as necessary.
-Be sure to increment the `weight` variable by one for each item.
+Be sure to increment the `weight` variable by one for each menu item.
+The `weight` variable helps to control the order of the item in the menu.

 ``` bash
 [menu]